Motion Before Action: Diffusing Object Motion as Manipulation Condition

 \textbf{Demonstrations.} In terms of expert demonstration generation, we employ scripted policies for \textbf{\textit{MetaWorld}}, the VRL3~\cite{vrl3} agent for \textbf{\textit{Adroit}}, and the PPO~\cite{ppo} agent for \textbf{\textit{DexArt}}.
 The average demonstration success rates for these agents are 98.7\%, 72.8\%, and nearly 100\%, respectively.
 For \textbf{\textit{Adroit}} and \textbf{\textit{MetaWorld}}, we use 10 demonstrations for training, while 100 demonstrations are used for \textbf{\textit{DexArt}}.

 \textbf{Protocols.} Following \cite{DP3}, We conduct 3 runs for each experiment, using seed numbers 0, 1, and 2.
-For each seed, we evaluate 20 episodes every 200 training epochs and compute the average of the top 5 success rates.
+For each seed, we evaluate 20 episodes every 200 training epochs as a test node, compute the average success rate over 20 episodes for each test node, and then average the top 5 performing test nodes.
+This accounts for the inherent instability of imitation learning policies during training in simulated environments, where different policies converge at varying training stages.
 We then report the mean and standard deviation of success rates across the 3 seeds.